open-telemetry/opentelemetry-python/docs/getting-started.rst

 Each span typically represents a single operation or unit of work.
 Spans can be nested, and have a parent-child relationship with other spans.
-While a given span is active, newly-created spans will inherit the active span's trace ID, options, and other attributes of its context.
+While a given span is active, newly-created spans inherit the active span's trace ID, options, and other attributes of its context.
-A span without a parent is called the "root span", and a trace is comprised of one root span and its descendants.
+A span without a parent is called the root span, and a trace is comprised of one root span and its descendants.

-In the example above, the OpenTelemetry Python library creates one trace containing three spans and prints it to STDOUT.
+In this example, the OpenTelemetry Python library creates one trace containing three spans and prints it to STDOUT.

 Configure exporters to emit spans elsewhere
 -------------------------------------------

-The example above does emit information about all spans, but the output is a bit hard to read.
+The previous example does emit information about all spans, but the output is a bit hard to read.
-In common cases, you would instead *export* this data to an application performance monitoring backend, to be visualized and queried.
+In most cases, you can instead *export* this data to an application performance monitoring backend to be visualized and queried.
-It is also common to aggregate span and trace information from multiple services into a single database, so that actions that require multiple services can still all be visualized together.
+It's also common to aggregate span and trace information from multiple services into a single database, so that actions requiring multiple services can still all be visualized together.

-This concept is known as distributed tracing.
+This concept of aggregating span and trace information is known as distributed tracing.
 One such distributed tracing backend is known as Jaeger.

-The Jaeger project provides an all-in-one docker container that provides a UI, database, and consumer.
+The Jaeger project provides an all-in-one Docker container with a UI, database, and consumer.
 Let's bring it up now:

 .. code-block:: sh

     docker run -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one

-This will start Jaeger on port 16686 locally, and expose Jaeger thrift agent on port 6831.
-You can visit it at http://localhost:16686.
+This command starts Jaeger locally on port 16686 and exposes Jaeger thrift agent on port 6831.
+You can visit Jaeger at http://localhost:16686.

-With this backend up, your application will now need to export traces to this system. ``opentelemetry-sdk`` does not provide an exporter for Jaeger, but you can install that as a separate package:
+After you spin up the backend, your application needs to export traces to this system.
+Although ``opentelemetry-sdk`` doesn't provide an exporter for Jaeger, you can install it as a separate package with the following command:

 .. code-block:: sh

     pip install opentelemetry-exporter-jaeger

-Once installed, update your code to import the Jaeger exporter, and use that instead:
+After you install the exporter, update your code to import the Jaeger exporter and use that instead:

 .. literalinclude:: getting_started/jaeger_example.py
     :language: python
     :lines: 15-

-Run the script:
+Finally, run the Python script:

 .. code-block:: python

     python jaeger_example.py

-You can then visit the jaeger UI, see you service under "services", and find your traces!
+You can then visit the Jaegar UI, see you service under "services", and find your traces!

 .. image:: images/jaeger_trace.png

 Integrations example with Flask
 -------------------------------

-The above is a great example, but it's very manual.
-Within the telemetry space, there are common actions that one wants to instrument:
+While the example in the previous section is great, it's very manual.
+The folowing are common actions you might want to instrument within the telemetry space:

 * HTTP responses from web services
 * HTTP requests from clients
 * Database calls

-To help instrument common scenarios, opentelemetry also has the concept of "instrumentations": packages that are designed to interface with a specific framework or library, such as Flask and psycopg2.
-A list of the currently curated extension packages can be found `at the Contrib repo <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation>`_.
+To help instrument common scenarios, OpenTelemetry also has the concept of instrumentations.
+Instrumentations are packages designed to interface with a specific framework or library, such as Flask and psycopg2.
+You can find a list of the currently curated extension packages `at the Contrib repo <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation>`_.

-We will now instrument a basic Flask application that uses the requests library to send HTTP requests.
+We'll now instrument a basic Flask application that uses the requests library to send HTTP requests.
 First, install the instrumentation packages themselves:

 .. code-block:: sh